The key to properly structured workshops is matching content with process.

-Structured workshops provide a clear framework within which to facilitate.
+Using a clear framework will help to improve your team building sessions.
 To structure a workshop effectively the right process needs to be matched to the content you are dealing with.

 This article is part of our short series on structured facilitation approaches.
 It’s based on the idea that structured facilitation can be categorised into three strands relating to content, process and skills: